 How long do auratus cichlids live?

 Their lifespan with proper care is about 5 years.
-Cichlids are highly aggressive, so you have to be extremely careful who you pair them with.
-They stay under five inches as adults and are decently hardy but can still be best left to experienced owners.
+This species are very aggressive, so mind what mates you pair them with.
+They are also beneath five inches in size as adults, they are hard and can be best cared for by breeders with experience.

 How long do Texas cichlids live?